The early radio afterglow of short GRB 230217A: Radio afterglow analysis

-The GRB afterglow faded below detectability by the third ATCA observation at $7$\,d as confirmed by the constraining $3\sigma$ limits from the later epochs (see Figure~\ref{fig:lc_data}).
-We again perform a $\chi^{2}$ on the $5.5-6$\,GHz light curve up to 22\,days post-burst by also including the forced-fit flux density measurements.
-The probability of GRB 230217A being a steady source is $P=0.003$ and therefore likely variable as we expect for a radio afterglow \citep[see][on variability assessments]{gaensler00,bell15}.
-Note that the check source is also steady within the period that GRB 230217A was detected (up until $\sim1.2$ days post-burst) at both frequencies but seems to be variable at both 5.5 and 9\,GHz over the full 22\,days of monitoring, returning $P=0.001$.
+The same $\chi^{2}$ test on the full $5.5-6$\,GHz GRB light curve, which includes the detections up to 1.2\,days post-burst and the force-fitted measurements for the non-detections at later times returns a probability of $P=0.0016$ of being consistent with a steady source and thus a more likely indication of variability.
+This is also compared to $P=0.12$ derived from the $5.5-6$\,GHz measurements of the check source, which is therefore steady over the 22 days of monitoring.

-Given the fading behaviour of the radio afterglow, we fit a single power law ($S \propto t^{\alpha}$) to the 5.5-6\,GHz and 9\,GHz light curves using \textsc{Sherpa} \citep{freeman01}.
+The constraining $3\sigma$ upper limits from the later observations (see Figure~\ref{fig:lc_data}) demonstrate the overall radio light curve trend of GRB 230217A is declining.
+We fit a single power law ($S \propto t^{\alpha}$) to the $5.5-6$\,GHz and 9\,GHz light curves using \textsc{Sherpa} \citep{freeman01}.
 For both frequencies, we included the detections and force-fitted flux densities (the latter shown as open circles in Figure~\ref{fig:lc_data}).
-At both frequencies, we performed two power-law fits to the light curve: one that included a single flux density measurement over the full integration of the first ATCA epoch (`Average') and the other using the flux densities measured from splitting the first epoch into 3 and 2 images at 5.5 and 9\,GHz, respectively (`Split').
-The power-law indices from all four fits agree within $1\sigma$, which are listed in Table~\ref{tab:pl} along with the corresponding reduced $\chi^{2}$ statistic.
-The small reduced $\chi^{2}$ values from the power-law fits to the 9\,GHz light curves are likely due to fewer data points and therefore fewer degrees of freedom, with the fit to the average light curve failing when fitting for the normalisation parameter.
-We plot the power-law fit to the 5.5-6\,GHz light curve that includes the average flux density from the first ATCA epoch on Figure~\ref{fig:lc_data}, which we favour given its reduced $\chi^{2}\sim1$ and it being consistent with the $3\sigma$ upper limit of the final VLA epoch.
-Overall, the temporal decay at both frequencies are consistent with $\alpha = -0.3 \pm 0.1$.
+At both frequencies, we performed two power-law fits to the light curve: one that included a single flux density measurement over the full integration of the first ATCA observation (`Average') and the other using the flux densities measured from splitting this first observation into 3 and 2 images at 5.5 and 9\,GHz, respectively (`Split').
+The resulting power law index and corresponding reduced $\chi^{2}$ statistic for the two $5.5-6$\,GHz fits are listed in Table~\ref{tab:pl}.
+The fits to the 9\,GHz light curves failed as they resulted in an unphysical reduced $\chi^{2}$ statistics near zero.
+We plot the power-law fit to the $5.5-6$\,GHz light curve that includes the average flux density from the first ATCA observation on Figure~\ref{fig:lc_data} where $\alpha = -0.3 \pm 0.1$, which we favour given its reduced $\chi^{2}\sim1$ and it is consistent with the $3\sigma$ upper limit from the final VLA observation.
 Note that the faint GRB afterglow detections meant we could not derive meaningful information on the spectral index between 5.5 and 9\,GHz.